 Check out important dates for the application process.

 - Intent to Apply due: October 11, 2020

 - Portfolio Review: January 25-27, 2021*

 - Site Visits for Schools Seeking Gold or Platinum STEM School Designation: February 2021

 - Presented to Utah State Board of Education for Approval: April/May 2021

 - Awards Ceremony: STEM Best Practices Conference in June 2021

-*If you would like to sign up to participate as a reviewer and ARE NOT applying for designation this year, fill out this form
+*If you would like to sign up to participate as a reviewer and ARE NOT applying for designation this year, fill out the reviewer intent to apply form.

 For more information about this process, contact Kellie Yates at firstname.lastname@example.org.